 These days, back in the United States, Burkhalter has a different kind of audience watching him.
 And he’s using another set of skills.

 To make it on the show, Burkhalter was one of 500 contestants selected from a pool of 80,000 American and international applicants.
-Once accepted, he placed in the top 10 percent of the Oklahoma City regionals (that aired June 20) and advanced to the city finals (airing on August 1).
+Once accepted, he placed in the top 10 percent of the Oklahoma City regionals and advanced to the city finals.
 His family and friends now good-heartedly call him “Ninja Nate,” after his first television appearance in June in the regional round.

-In the city finals, which aired August 1, Burkhalter crossed successive five-foot gaps, surmounted rolling logs, scaled high bars and took on other obstacles in an attempt to reach the top of the infamous 14-foot warped wall.
+In the 2016 city finals, Burkhalter crossed successive five-foot gaps, surmounted rolling logs, scaled high bars and took on other obstacles in an attempt to reach the top of the infamous 14-foot warped wall.
 After that, he faced four more obstacles, including the iconic salmon ladder.
 The prize?
 Advancement to the national finals in Las Vegas.

 Burkhalter unfortunately injured his ankle two days before the Vegas finals, but getting that far was an accomplishment most people can only dream of.